How to Become a Counselor in Maryland

 Clinical Drug and Alcohol Counseling License in Maryland

 In order to qualify for a license as a clinical alcohol and drug counselor, an applicant must meet a certain set of requirements.
 Like all counselors in Maryland, the applicant must first be of good moral character (that means they will run a background check on the applicant to make sure they have a clean criminal record) and the applicant must be at least 18 years of age.
-The applicant must also shall hold a master’s or doctoral degree in a health and human services counseling field.
+The applicant must also hold a master’s or doctoral degree in a health and human services counseling field.
 As mentioned above, the applicant must have completed a certain number of graduate credit hours depending on whether they hold a master's degree (60 graduate credit hours) or a doctoral degree (90 graduate credit hours).
 Where the two types of licensure divert from one another is that applicants for drug and alcohol counseling licensure must have completed a minimum of 26 credit hours in alcohol and drug counselor training.
 These credit hours must include classes in the following subjects:

 - Medical aspects of chemical dependency